ntampellini/TSCoDe/docs/examples.rst

    # No distance provided, will relax during optimization

    # mtd_search> - metadynamics-based conformational search through CREST.
-   # Note that this is internal constraints-aware, and will treat the "A"
+   # Note that this is internal constraints-aware, and will treat the "A",
-   # pairing as a bond, retaining the specified distance.
+   # "x" and "y" pairings as bonds, retaining the specified distances.

    # csearch> - diversity-based torsional conformational search.
 As rsearch>,
    # it is constraints-aware and will treat the "z" pairing as a bond, preventing
    # the generation of peptide conformers without the "z" interaction present.

+   # The KCAL keyword sets the energy threshold in kcal/mol for both the final
+   # ensemble and the metadynamics-based conformational search ("--ewin" in CREST).

 .. figure:: /images/complex_embed_cd.png
    :alt: Chemdraw representation of the embed pairings